aws-samples/eks-ami-tester/README.md

 ```

 ### Automated solution
-As part of the prerequisites, you also deployed a pipeline, AmiTestEksWorkerPipeline.
-This pipeline automates the steps you just performed.
-The pipeline is triggered by any changes pushed to the config file in the master branch.
+As part of the prerequisites, you also deployed a stack called AmiTestEksWorkerPipeline.
+This stack generates a new [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository along with the pipeline which automates the manual steps described above.
+Once you navigate to CodeCommit you will see a new repository called EksUpdatePipelineRepo.
+Push the contents of `eks-ami-tester` to this repository.
+This will trigger `EKSUpdatePipeline` in CodePipeline.

 ![](images/pipeline.png)